Happy birthday Glen

 We have twice faced Preston North End in opening top-flight matches on this day in history.

 1952 - John Smith struck as we drew 1-1 at Deepdale.
 It was also a game of missed penalties, as Billy Liddell failed to convert for the reds, with Charlie Ashcroft saving a penalty from Tom Finney.
-Forward Arthur Rowley played the first of his eleven reds games.
+Forward Arthur Rowley played the first of his eleven reds games, with Charlie Wayman netting one of his six goals against the reds.

 1958 - We were held to a 3-3 draw by Grimsby Town at Anfield as we kicked off our Second Division campaign.
 Jimmy Melia netted, with Billy Liddell bagging a brace, including a penalty.
 We ended the season in fourth position, and this remains our most recent home League meeting.